Some algebraic structures in KPZ universality: A geometric lifting of RSK - Kirillov's ``Tropical RSK''

+has Jacobian $\pm1$. \end{theorem} We will prove this theorem below, after setting up the appropriate framework.
+This property is not obvious and the fact that it also holds in two other cases where the input matrix $\sfW$ is square and has either symmetry with respect to the diagonal, i.e. $w_{ij}=w_{ji}$ \cite{OSZ14}, or the anti-diagonal, i.e. $w_{ij}=w_{n+1-j,n+1-i}$ \cite{BOZ21} , seems to indicate that there may be a deeper algebraic or geometric reason behind it.
+With regards to this, the framework on \cite{L13}, Section 2.4 might offer a useful perspective.
+With regards to the value of the above theorem in the analysis of solvable KPZ models, it will play a very important role in Section \ref{sec:loggamma}, Theorem \ref{thm:log-gamma-laplace}, when we will compute the Laplace transform of a solvable directed polymer model in terms of Whittaker functions.

-has Jacobian $\pm1$. \end{theorem} This property is not obvious and its deeper meaning warrants further investigation.
-It also appears to be difficult to derive this from Noumi-Yamada's matrix formulation but it turns out to be easily checked once a different point of view on the $\grsk$ is adopted, which amounts to a decomposition of $\grsk$ (as well as $\rsk$) into a set of {\it local moves}, which we will now describe.
-Crucial towards this point of view are relations
+It appears to be difficult to derive Theorem \ref{thm:jac} from Noumi-Yamada's matrix formulation but it turns out to be easily checked once a different point of view on the $\grsk$ is adopted.
+The latter amounts to a decomposition of $\grsk$ (as well as $\rsk$) into a set of {\it local moves}, which we will describe next.
+This local move description is close to the construction of the integrable interface called {\bf polynuclear growth model}, which plays an important role in encoding multipoint correlations and which we will describe in Section \ref{LPP-Airyprocess}.
+In fact, the construction of the latter has been motivated by the local rules that we will describe now.
+We also note that the local moves in the combinatorial setting can be identified with Fomin's construction of $\rsk$ \cite{F86, F95}, see also \cite{Kr06}.
+The geometric setting corresponds to a geometric lifting of this to the $(+,\times)$ algebra.